 Blueberries from America contain resveratrol, a wonder substance that delays ageing and keeps your blood vessels healthy.
 Resveratrol is also found in bright red, blue to violet fruits such as jamun, a terrific alternative to blueberries.
 Jamun is also known as Indian blackberry, black plum, Malabar plum or jambolan.
-Similarly raspberries can be replaced with strawberry for the same anti- inflammatory and heart protective pigment.
+Similarly raspberries can be replaced with strawberries for their anti-inflammatory and heart protective pigment.
 You can also have peanuts, pistachios, cocoa and dark chocolate for resveratrol.

 Goji berry aka Chinese wolfberry is pompous for innumerable health benefits when consumed either fresh or dried.
 It is rich in vitamin A and vitamin C. Most fruits and vegetables lose vitamin C on heating or drying.
 A befitting substitute is our amla or the Indian gooseberry, bursting with vitamin c, which it retains even after drying due to its protective compounds.
 It’s a nourishing food for healthy hair, skin and to improve immunity.

-Hemp from central Asia is plush with alpha linolenic acid [plant omega 3] and high quality protein.
-A steal with an equal match is chia seeds offering omega 3 fatty acids, protein and high fibre cutting cost to a miniscule bit.
+Hemp from central Asia is plush with alpha linolenic acid [plant omega-3] and high quality protein.
+A steal with an equal match is chia seeds offering omega-3 fatty acids, protein and high fibre cutting cost to a miniscule bit.
 Flax seeds are also a good source of fatty acids and are readily available across India.